zqfan/zqfan.github.com/_posts/2014-03-12-disable-reverse-dns-query-for-ceilometer-api.md

 then restart the ceilometer-api service, done.

+But the ceilometer-drive (core developers) doesn't accept monkypatch module, see [https://review.openstack.org/#/c/79876/](https://review.openstack.org/#/c/79876/), so we need to use a special param in wsgiref.simple_server.make_server, which is `handler_class`.
+We can create a class inherits from wsgiref.simple_server.WSGIRequestHandler, and override its log_message or client_address method, thanks for the duck type of Python.
+The final solution for now is:

+{% highlight python linenos=table %}
+class CeiloWSGIRequestHandler(simple_server.WSGIRequestHandler):
+    def address_string(self):
+        return self.client_address[0]

+srv = simple_server.make_server(host, port, root,
+                                handler_class=CeiloWSGIRequestHandler)
+{% endhighlight %}

 materials:
 * [wsgiref should not be used in production enviroment and it doesn't support muti-thread](https://mail.python.org/pipermail/web-sig/2008-July/003518.html)
 * [wsgiref.simple_server will do reserve dns query](https://mail.python.org/pipermail/web-sig/2008-July/003519.html)